Jaylen Waddle Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 - With eight targets in the red zone this season, Waddle has been on the receiving end of 27.6% of his team's 29 red zone pass attempts.

-- The Dolphins have thrown the football in 65.4% of their plays from scrimmage this year while running the ball 34.6% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Dolphins have run 65.4% passing plays and 34.6% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Texans.